Key takeaways

 With a cash-out refinance, you take out a new mortgage that’s larger than your existing one.
 The new loan pays off that mortgage, and the excess — minus the loan’s closing costs — goes into your bank account to use however you want.

-• Downsides: Restarts the clock on your mortgage unless you refinance into a shorter term; you’ll also have to pay closing costs.
+- Restarts the clock on your mortgage unless you refinance into a shorter term

 Home equity loan

 A home equity loan allows you to borrow a lump sum based on the difference between what your home is worth and what you owe.
-You can usually borrow up to 80% of your equity, sometimes more depending on the lender and your willingness to pay PMI.
+You can usually borrow up to 80% of your equity, sometimes more depending on the lender and your willingness to pay private mortgage insurance.

-• Downsides: Usually requires at least 20% equity and typically has a higher interest rate than a cash-out refinance.
+- Typically has a higher interest rate than a cash-out refinance

 HELOC

-home equity line of credit gives you a certain amount of money to draw upon as needed.
+A HELOC gives you a line of credit to draw upon as needed.
 If you’re doing a series of home improvement projects over a longer time, a HELOC may save you money compared to a home equity loan.

 The initial interest rate is often lower than a home equity loan rate but higher than a first mortgage rate.
 The rate is variable, so it may go up in the future.

-• Upsides: You’ll pay lower closing costs than with a cash-out refinance, avoid restarting the clock on your first mortgage, and possibly save on interest.
+- You’ll pay lower closing costs than with a cash-out refinance

-• Downsides: Usually requires at least 20% equity and the interest rate is variable, which could affect your monthly payments.
+- The interest rate is variable, which could affect your monthly payments

 Personal loan